-Homologous recombination can be initiated either at DSBs or SSGs in duplex DNA.
-Two major pathways are responsible for homologous recombination in wild-type E. coli: the RecBCD- and RecF-pathways.
-The RecBCD-pathway is specific for the recombinational repair of DSBs, and in the wild-type cells, the RecF-pathway is primarily used for recombination that initiates at SSGs.
-However, with appropriate suppressor mutation in E. coli, and presumably in bacteria that lack a RecBCD-pathway, the RecF-pathway can efficiently act at DSBs as well.
+Homologous recombination can be initiated at either DSBs or SSGs in duplex DNA.
+Two major pathways are responsible for homologous recombination in wild-type E. coli: the RecBCD and RecF pathways.
+The RecBCD pathway is specific for the recombinational repair of DSBs, and in the wild-type cells, the RecF pathway is primarily used for recombination that initiates at SSGs.
+However, with appropriate suppressor mutations in E. coli, and presumably in bacteria that lack a RecBCD pathway, the RecF pathway can efficiently act at DSBs as well.
 Despite the different initiating lesions, both pathways have the same subsequent step: conversion of the broken DNA molecule into a central intermediate of recombination, which is the RecA protein nucleoprotein filament assembled along the ssDNA.
-In the RecBCD pathway, this process is carried out by a combined helicase/nuclease activity of RecBCD enzyme, and depends on the presence of the recombination hotspot, $\chi$ .
-In the RecF-pathway, the combined efforts of RecQ helicase and RecJ ssDNA nuclease are needed in combination with the RecFOR complex.
-In the RecBCD pathway, RecBCD enzyme facilitates assembly of the RecA protein onto SSBcoated ssDNA; while in the RecF pathway, this task is accomplished by RecF, RecO, and RecR proteins.
-RecA nucleoprotein filament can then initiate invasion of ssDNA into homologous dsDNA, progressing into the final stage of homologous recombination which is resolution by RuvABC proteins.
+In the RecBCD pathway, this process is carried out by the combined helicase/nuclease activity of RecBCD enzyme, and depends on the presence of the recombination hot spot, γ .
+In the RecF pathway, the combined efforts of RecQ helicase and RecJ nuclease are needed in combination with the RecFOR complex.
+In the RecBCD pathway, RecBCD enzyme facilitates assembly of the RecA protein onto SSB-coated ssDNA; in the RecF pathway, this task is accomplished by RecF, RecO, and RecR proteins.
+The RecA nucleoprotein filament can then initiate invasion of ssDNA into homologous dsDNA, progressing into the final stage of homologous recombination, which is resolution by RuvABC proteins.